MicrosoftDocs/sdk-api/sdk-api-src/content/pathcch/nf-pathcch-pathcchcanonicalizeex.md

 </dl>
 </td>
 <td width="60%">
-The function could not allocate a buffer of the neccessary size.
+The function could not allocate a buffer of the necessary size.
 </td>
 </tr>
 </table>